xmos/xmath_walkthrough/doc/part2C.md

 \end{aligned}
 $$

 That isn't great if we were expecting `a` to get `300`.
-Now consider
+Now consider:

 ```C
 int32_t b[] = {20};